quickapps/docs/en/designers/themes.rst

 =======

-Regions are areas of your layout aimed to contain blocks, regions may contain an unlimited number of blocks (by default).
+Regions are areas of your layout aimed to contain blocks, regions may contain an unlimited number of blocks (although it can be limited).
 Theme authors can define and implement any number of regions for content to be rendered into.

 For rendering region’s blocks in your layout you must use the ``View::region()`` method as follow: